 Gum disease is one of the leading causes of tooth loss in adults.
 It seems these figures ring true, as at least three million Australians are missing teeth – with many due to gum disease.
-Aside from seeing your dentist so you can get to grips with your oral health, there are other ways to tell whether you have gum disease – or are likely to get it.
+Aside from needing to seek out dental help from your dentist so you can get to grips with your oral health, there are other ways to tell whether you have gum disease – or are likely to get it.

 Plaque and Gingivitis

 Gingivitis is an early stage of gum disease and causes gum tissue inflammation.
 The beauty experts at Artistic Beauty say, if you have a lot of plaque around your teeth and gumline, then you are in the beginning stages of gum disease.
 Fortunately, if you see your dentist for professional cleaning, brush, and floss regularly, and see your dentist twice-yearly, you may be able to reverse those beginning stages.

 Tissue and Bone Loss